-People in Harmony celebrates 50 years in 2022 of providing support and information and engaging with research for our membership of mixed race people, families and couples.
+People in Harmony is celebrating 50 years of providing support, information, publishing of resources, and engaging with research for our membership of mixed race people, families and couples.

 People in Harmony was set up at the beginning of the ’70s, one of the bleakest eras of recent British history.
 This was a time of severe economic recession – massive unemployment, national strikes, inflation – the perfect breeding ground for fascism, especially as immigration was at its peak.
 People who looked different were ideal scapegoats and overt racism was rife.
 The irrational, emotional fires of xenophobia were fanned by the likes of the National Front and Enoch Powell.
 They preached race hate.
 In fact, it was Powell’s infamous ‘rivers of blood’ speech in 1971 that sparked the idea for “Harmony”.
 Particularly, his view that mixed race children would never fit in and would cause friction in the community.
 At least one woman knew Powell was wrong.

 Carol Kayira was married to a Malawi writer, they had two children and her personal experience was that mixed race children are a bridge between communities and she was determined to speak out.
 In 1972 Carol made contact with other mixed race families and couples in London, starting up local meetings in the Lambeth areas within London, and ‘Harmony’ was born.
 She decided, in 1973, to write to Johnnie Walker’s Radio 1 programme and the producers invited her onto the show to talk about her idea for forming groups of like-minded people across the UK.
 The response from the public was of overwhelming support and the development for a mixed race organisation across the UK, began.